sihai571332/SR/docker/cav/vehicle/README.md

 sure the brocker urls are the same in both vehicle and edge computers.

 # Usage
-1. After the change, run the 'buildrun.sh' script
+1. if you made any change, run the 'build.sh' script first, otherwise skip to step 2.

+$ bash build.sh

+2. run the 'run.sh' script.

-$ bash buildrun.sh
+$ bash run.sh

-2. And put some images in the new-created folder 'shared_folder'.
+3. And put some images in the new-created folder 'shared_folder'.

 Hints: You'd better put images that can be stitched into one.
 Because so far this framework only handles that situation well and gives you the workflow of